Data-analysis software framework 2DMAT and its application to experimental measurements for two-dimensional material structures: Examples of TRHEPD data analysis

-In this section, all of the analysis algorithms in Section \ref{SEC-ALGORITHM}, except for the PAMC algorithm, are demonstrated with an example of the TRHEPD experiment.
+In this subsection, all of the analysis algorithms in Section \ref{SEC-ALGORITHM}, except for the PAMC algorithm, are demonstrated with an example of the artificial generated TRHEPD data.
 The application of the PAMC method is skipped in this section, because the PAMC and REMC methods calculate, commonly, the posterior probability density $\pi(X|D; \tau_i)$, and the resultant figures for the PAMC method are almost the same as for the REMC method.

-The software manual contains an example of the TRHEPD experiment in the PAMC algorithm.
-The software manual also contains examples of the SXRD and LEED experiments.
+The present example for the TRHEPD experiment is the Ge(001)-c($4 \times 2$) surface, a famous semiconductor surface.
+Hereinafter, the $z$ axis is defined as being normal to the material surface.
+Figure \ref{FIG-Ge001-STRUCTURE} shows a side view of the surface structure.
+The horizontal view is found, for example, in Fig. 3(b) of Reference \cite{TANAKA_2020_Preprint}.
+The first and second surface atoms are denoted by S$_1$ and S$_2$, respectively, and form an asymmetric dimer.
+The third surface atoms are denoted by S$_{\rm 3a}$ and S$_{\rm 3b}$.
+The fourth surface atoms are denoted by S$_{\rm 4a}$ and S$_{\rm 4b}$.
+The fifth surface atom is denoted by S$_{\rm 5}$.
+The $z$ coordinates of the first layer (S$_1$), the second layer (S$_2$), the third layer (S$_{\rm 3a}$ and S$_{\rm 3b}$), the fourth layer (S$_{\rm 4a}$ and S$_{\rm 4b}$) and the fifth layer (S$_{\rm 5}$) are denoted as $z_1, z_2$, $z_3$, $z_4$ and $z_5$, respectively.